kopyl/debug-unet-sampling-diffusers/README.md

 Which was fixable by adding `--report_to="wandb"` arg to my training args command.
 So I added it and launched the training again.
 This fixed everything.
 So this was accelerate that caused this issue, now I need to find a way to run the training with accelerate...

+### Device info:

+- Linux
+- VM on Azure with x4 NVIDIA A100